 Remembrance Day – Open & Closed & Schedule Changes

 - Most retail businesses are required to close until 12:30 p.m. on November 11th each year to honour Canadian Veterans and those currently serving in the military.
-For 24 hour businesses, they’re required to close from 8:00am until 12:30pm.
+(For 24 hour businesses, they’re required to close from 8:00am until 12:30pm.)

 - OC Transpo will operate a regular Saturday schedule and a regular weekday schedule on Monday, November 13.War veterans who wear their medals or uniforms may ride OC Transpo, Para Transpo and Société de transport de l’Outaouais (STO) for free during National Veterans’ Week from November 5 to 11.

 - On November 11, buses will pull over to the side of the road (where it is safe to do so) to observe two minutes of silence at 11 a.m.
 The Last Post and Reveille will be played over the radios of OC Transpo buses.
 OC Transpo operators may also wear red on November 11 in support of Canadian Forces troops.
 Call 613-560-1000 or text 560560 with your four-digit bus stop number for automated schedule information.
 For more details and travel planning assistance, customers should visit octranspo.com or call 613-741-4390.

 - Parking: On November 11, vehicles with a veteran’s licence plate will be allowed to park for free in the parking garage at City Hall, 110 Laurier Avenue West.
 Free parking will also be available for vehicles displaying veteran’s plates in the on-street paid areas around the National War Memorial, specifically on downtown streets bordered by and including Somerset Street to the south, Bank Street to the west, the Ottawa River to the north and the Rideau Canal to the east.
 All other on-street parking regulations continue to apply.